gitmalong/pages2docx/README.md

 # pages2docx
-AppleScript script to convert .pages documents to .docx.
+AppleScript script to recursively convert all .pages documents within a folder to .docx.
 Tested on Mac OS Sierra.

 ## Usage with Automator:
 - Create new application